 Think about your favorite childhood memories.
 Think about what you remember from so long ago.
 Take a few minutes, take as long as you want and remember.
 Some memories smolder quietly, but powerfully and with such deeply rooted emotion, that they make up the very fabric of who we are.
-In these memories wanders laughter, adventure, friends and family, fear, magic and wonder.
-Most of us, in our adult lives, now live in a world where much of this magic and wonder is gone; buried under work and day to day life.
+In these memories wander laughter, adventure, friends and family, fear, magic and wonder.
+Most of us, in our adult lives, now live in a world where much of this magic and wonder is gone; buried under work and day-to-day life.

 I came to floating rivers later in life, but I spent much of my childhood wandering creeks and streams with a fly rod in search of trout, salmon and steelhead.
 Rivers have always had a power over me.
 Be they big and rowdy, or slow and gentle, I’m drawn to them.
 They all tug at my soul, pulling my imagination around the next bend, wondering what might be.
 We need wonder in our lives.
 We need magical experiences that make us feel more than think.
 We need to push ourselves out of our comfort zones, out of our day-to-day repetition to feel alive.
 River trips do this.
 Every time.
 They create memories and stories that never leave you.